jobritz/abap/README.md

 # abap
-Repository for ERP course at DHBW
+Repository for the ABAP developement course at DHBW